 Je revoie mon texte = I am revising my text / I am going back over my text again

 4. ‘Une hypothèque’ is not the same as what we commonly call ‘un prêt immobilier’.
-Sometimes, when you can’t pay their mortgage (mortgage = ‘un prêt immobilier’) for their home, you can ask for ‘une hypothèque’.
+Sometimes, when you can’t pay your mortgage (mortgage = ‘un prêt immobilier’) for your home, you can ask for ‘une hypothèque’.
 This means that the bank becomes the sole owner of the house but you are allowed to stay in.

 I hope this is helpful.